Where to Sell Your E-Books Online

 - Apple iBookstore: The Apple iBookstore is the conduit for content for Apple's tablet, the iPad.
 Their iOS operating system is compatible with other Apple devices (Mac computers, iPhones), as well.

-- Amazon.com: Amazon is the largest online book and ebook seller (as well a the largest online retailer for everything else).
-Amazon sells ebooks in the format for its own ereader / tablet, the Kindle.
-Read about Amazon's Kindle Direct Publishing.
+- Amazon.com: Amazon is the largest online book and e-book seller (as well a the largest online retailer for everything else).
+Amazon sells e-books in the format for its own e-reader, the Kindle, and also provided publishing with Kindle Direct Publishing.

-- Barnes & Noble: The largest bricks-and-mortar bookseller in the U.S., Barnes & Noble made a name in the ebook marketplace with its NOOK ereader / tablet.
-NOOK Books can be read on the NOOK available are made through BN.com.
-Read about uploading your ebooks to Barnes & Noble's NOOK Press.
+- Barnes & Noble: The largest brick-and-mortar bookseller in the U.S., Barnes & Noble made a name in the e-book marketplace with its NOOK e-reader.
+You can also publish through Barnes & Noble's publishing program.

 - Copia: Copia differentiates itself by features that allow "social reading."
-The Copia app (which it claims is compatible with almost any advice) allows the reader to "write" in the margins of the ebook text and share the marginalia with other readers of the book.
+The Copia app (which it claims is compatible with almost any device) allows the reader to "write" in the margins of the e-book text and share the marginalia with other readers of the book.
 It seems to target university communities though there are obviously broad applications ranging from business to book groups.

 - Baker & Taylor: Mostly known for as a wholesaler into the bookstore and library market, Baker & Taylor is a supplier of digital content to libraries on a proprietary digital media circulation system called Axis 360, and to be used with Blio ereading software, which was developed to work across Windows, Android and iOS devices.
 It's notable that the system conforms to the American Disabilities Act, making the content fully accessible to the blind and other print-disabled people.